- Stuart Palmer MCIfA – Archaeology Business Manager

 Stuart’s publications include a Neolithic pit group, Late Bronze Age cremation pyre, Iron Age site and Roman villa at Salford Priors (1999); a Neolithic complex and Iron Age enclosure at King’s Newnham (2007); Neolithic, Bronze Age, Iron Age, Roman and Anglo-Saxon sites on Transco pipelines (2010 and 2012) as well as the excavation of medieval buildings at Kenilworth Abbey (2003).
 He has also managed the completion and publication of a number of 1970s excavations, provided the Warwickshire prehistory section to the West Midlands Regional Research Framework for Archaeology (2008 and 2017), and the prehistoric and Romano-British sections to the English Heritage sponsored Archaeological Resource Assessment of the Aggregates Producing Areas of Warwickshire (published 2007).
 He has recently completed the prehistoric and Roman sections of the prestigious Pevsner Architectural Guide to Warwickshire (2016) and is currently managing the long-awaited report on the 1980s excavations at Burton Dassett on behalf of Historic England.

 Caroline’s early career in marketing was derailed by a life-changing spell volunteering with the Warwickshire Museum and the Historic Environment Record in 1999.
 Since gaining her BA in archaeology at the University of Leicester and Universitat de Valencia in 2005, Caroline spent several years honing her field skills at ULAS and Archaeology Warwickshire.
-Caroline then spent three years working with Warwickshire’s Planning Archaeology and Historic Environment Team before returning to the field to direct archaeological sites across the Midlands for Archaeology Warwickshire.
-She has developed the team’s GIS and GPS survey capabilities.
+Caroline then spent three years working with Warwickshire’s Planning Archaeology and Historic Environment Team before returning to the field to direct archaeological sites across the Midlands for Archaeology Warwickshire and more recently to project manage fieldwork.
+She has developed the team’s GIS and GPS and drone survey capabilities.

-Caroline is a Member of the Chartered Institute for Archaeologist’s and is on the committee of the Birmingham and Warwickshire Archaeological Society.
+Caroline is on the committee of the Birmingham and Warwickshire Archaeological Society.

 Cathy started in archaeology working on sites on Hadrian’s Wall and in Northumberland while at school, before gaining her degree in Prehistory and Archaeology at the University of Sheffield in 1983.
 This was followed by a stint as a research assistant before a PhD on trade and exchange in Anglo-Saxon Europe.
 Various posts in England and Europe in the 1980s and 1990s included an archaeological research project in the Hebrides and a large-scale landscape archaeology project in the Peak District, looking at 5000 years of a Peakland valley.
 In the following five years she managed the British School at Rome’s archaeology unit, carrying out excavations and surveys in Rome, Tuscany, Elba and central Italy.
 After a short spell working for English Heritage in Derbyshire and for Sheffield City Council carrying out work on historic woodlands, she joined us in 1997.

 Cathy now specialises in historic building recording, with a particular interest in church archaeology, farm archaeology and industrial archaeology.
-She has co-ordinated our programme for work experience students and volunteers since 1999.
+She is a member of the Medieval Pottery Research Group and maintains the Warwickshire Medieval and Post-medieval Pottery Type Series.
+Cathy has co-ordinated our programme for work experience students and volunteers since 1999.
 She is a member of The Historic Farm Buildings Group.
+You may be interested to know that Cathy is a qualified ASA J1 swimming judge with a strange passion for heritage tomatoes (340 varieties and counting…)

 Pete gained a Degree in Archaeology and Classical Studies from the University of Wales in 1981 and obtained a Post Graduate Certificate in Education from the University of Nottingham in 1983.
 He worked as a teacher for a time until returning to archaeology at the Museum of London Archaeology Service, with particular interests in Roman Southwark.
 After joining us in 2000 Pete has managed a variety of projects with particular emphasis on Roman and medieval settlement.